kylep/kyle.pericak.com/content/posts/ops/ops-errors.md

 ```

 The weirdest part was that the `fdisk -l` command would totally lock up and
 the process running it couldn't be killed even with `kill -9`.
-The iscsi volume
+The iSCSI volume
 never got properly mounted but Pure support said they could see some data
 coming into it.

 **Root cause**: MTU mismatch.
 Of course.
 I had set MTU 9000 on the iSCSI ports,
 my host ports, and the switchports heading to the Pure Storage iSCSI
 interfaces.
-I had forgotten to set it on the swtich heading to the Dell servers
+I had forgotten to set it on the switch heading to the Dell servers
 being used for OpenStack.